 There are a ton of statistics showing why video is important for B2B organizations.
 Sure, it helps increase engagement, but what your leadership and sales teams care about is whether it helps prospects move through the sales funnel, resulting in real-life customers and a positive ROI.

 Creating B2B videos requires a different approach than consumer-facing B2C videos.
 Appropriately, we created a brief video to explain the basics of B2B video.
-After viewing it, keep reading below for more details and practical applications of the tips and ideas in the video.
+After viewing it above, keep reading below for more details and practical applications of the tips and ideas in the video.

 Creating Effective Sales Videos for B2B Organizations